sunnywang319/GeneratingNetsForRandomConvexPolyhedra/readme.md

 A possible extension would be applying a similar algorithm to non convex polyhedra and showing that it is impossible to generate a non overlapping net in some cases.
 Additionally, optimization algorithms could also be implemented to speed up the unfolding process.
 For example, another function could also be created to generate the first net that is valid, which would greatly increase speed if only one net is desired.

 ## Acknowledgements
-I would like to sincerely thank my mentor, Jeremy Stratton-Smith, for providing advice and help throughout the entire project process.
+I would like to sincerely thank my mentor, Jeremy Stratton-Smith, for providing invaluable advice and help throughout the entire project process.
 I would also like to thank Chip Hurst for his unfolding algorithm and tips for 3D transformations.
 Lastly, I would like to thank the Wolfram Summer Camp team for providing me with this opportunity to pursue a project of my choice.